Developing > AssemblyScript API > API Reference

 }

-Note that a Graph node connected to a Geth or Infura client may not detect all reverts, if you rely on this we recommend using a Graph node connected to a Parity client.
+Note: A Graph node connected to a Geth or Infura client may not detect all reverts.
+If you rely on this, we recommend using a Graph Node connected to a Parity client.

 Encoding/Decoding ABI